const-g/upload_to_youtube/README.md

 # upload_to_youtube

 This python script is used to upload a video on Youtube from command line.
+The code is from Google's doc, with minor additions to suit my needs.

 # First steps